machty/emblem.js/README.md

 custom tailored to Emblem (feel free to take a swing at it and send in a PR).

-## TODO / Contribute

-- Syntax suggestions / improvements
-- Syntax highlighting
-- Rake pipeline
-- Plugins for all sorts of frameworks
-- Refactor the code to be cross-platform (browser/Node/etc).
-  It currently is now, it's just mad ugly.

 ## Reporting Bugs

 If you find a bug in Emblem syntax, please try to reproduce it in its simplest form with
 [this JSBin](http://jsbin.com/ucanam/527/edit) before reporting an issue, which will help me nail down the source of the issue.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/machty/emblem.js/trend.png)](https://bitdeli.com/free "Bitdeli Badge")